Premature Birth and Its Prevention

 Babies who are born prematurely (before 39 weeks, according to ACOG) are at a higher risk of birth injuries because of their underdeveloped organs and low birth weight.
-Premature births occur more often with twins or triplets, as well as in cases where there is an untreated incompetent cervix, history of prior preterm birth, pre-existing health issues or untreated infection (among many other reasons).
+Premature births occur more often with twins or triplets, as well as in cases where there is an untreated incompetent cervix, history of prior preterm birth, pre-existing health issues, or untreated infection (among many other risk factors).
 Premature birth is often preventable – doctors can prolong a pregnancy to the proper time using progesterone or cerclage if they properly diagnose issues that are risk factors for premature birth.
 Once these factors are diagnosed, physicians must tailor a customized health plan for the mother to help her support a baby.
 This custom plan varies greatly from case to case, given the wide variety of factors that can cause premature birth.

 Why Is Preterm Birth a Health Risk?

 When a baby is born preterm, they are not yet fully developed, which can predispose them to injuries.
 One of the biggest concerns with babies born preterm is lung development.
-The lungs are some of the last organs to fully develop, so preterm birth can have effects on a baby’s ability to breathe and effectively circulate and deliver blood and oxygen to the rest of the body.
+The lungs are some of the last organs to fully develop, so preterm birth can have effects on a baby’s ability to breathe and circulate oxygenated blood throughout the body.

 Babies born preterm often cannot produce enough surfactant on their own yet, and surfactant is one of the key chemical compounds that help the lungs function and stay flexible and pliant.
 Without surfactant, the lungs stay stiff, which means they cannot expand and contract well enough to get the air they need.
-Because of this, preterm babies often need extra help breathing; medical practitioners can provide surfactant to keep the lungs flexible and help the baby’s breathing with methods like positive-pressure ventilation, or in some cases where both the baby’s heart and lungs need support, with extracorporeal membrane oxygenation (ECMO).
+Because of this, preterm babies often need extra help breathing.
+Medical practitioners can provide surfactant to keep the lungs flexible.
+They can also help the baby’s breathing with methods like positive-pressure ventilation, or in some cases where both the baby’s heart and lungs need support, with extracorporeal membrane oxygenation (ECMO).